benetis/weather_informer/README.md

 #### 1.1 version

 Default timezone for TelegramBot is set to Vilnius.
-Telegram bot will responses in that timezone
+Telegram bot will respond in that timezone

 ## Overview